hostinger/fireactions/docs/user-guide/installation.md

 - **KVM virtualization support** - Firecracker requires hardware virtualization
 - **GitHub App credentials**:
     - App ID
-    - App must be installed on your target organization
     - Private key (PEM format)
+    - App must be installed on your target organization or personal account
+    - App needs the organization `Self-hosted runners: Read and write` permission for organization scoped pools, or the repository `Administration: Read and write` permission for repository scoped pools
-    - See [Creating GitHub Apps](https://docs.github.com/en/apps/creating-github-apps) for setup instructions
+    - See the [GitHub App](github-app.md) guide for setup instructions
 - **Dedicated block device** for Containerd storage (e.g., `/dev/nvme1n1`, `/dev/sdb`)
     - This will be used exclusively for container image storage via LVM
     - Minimum 50GB recommended, though this depends on your image sizes